The Republic of Texas - Prelude to War

 William B. Travis, a newly arrived young lawyer from Alabama, led the opposition to Bradburn and Mexican rule.
 Travis and his law partner started what they called a "civil militia," supposedly to fight Indians but in reality to organize a military force that could fight Bradburn and his garrison.

 Bradburn arrested Travis and other leaders of the opposition, leading to an armed uprising by Travis's friends in order to free him.
 Travis's friends captured some Mexican cavalrymen and held them hostage for a day in hopes of exchanging them for Travis and the others.
 When Bradburn ordered a counterattack against the rebels, they withdrew to an area known as Turtle Bayou, near the ranch house of James Taylor White, one of the first cattlemen in Texas.
-Here they released the Mexican captives and waited for reinforcements from like-minded hotheads in the Brazos settlements.
+Here they released the Mexican captives and waited for reinforcements from the Brazos settlements.

 While they were waiting at Turtle Bayou, the rebels drafted a set of resolutions explaining their actions.
 Ironically in light of later events, they identified themselves with the cause of Antonio López de Santa Anna, who was leading a so-called reform movement against the administration that had appointed Bradburn.
 In the Turtle Bayou Resolutions, the rebels first articulated ideas that would become central to the Texas revolutionary movement, including allegiance to the Mexican constitution of 1824.
 The resolutions were published in a Brazoria newspaper in July 1832.